Da Vinci - Coverage Requirements Discovery

 • A message describing what coverage requirements exist

-• Links with recommendations to substitute the planned action with a different action and/or to add additional actions (e.g. proposals to replace a proposed drug to a required first-line treatment or a drug covered by the patient’s plan, to add a concurrent medication, additional diagnostic tests, etc.)
+• Links with recommendations to substitute the planned action with a different action and/or to add additional actions (e.g., proposals to replace a requested drug with a required first-line treatment or another drug covered by the patient's plan, to add a concurrent medication, additional diagnostic tests, etc.)

 Payer requirements might include the need for prior authorization, forms that must be completed, medical documentation that must exist or be provided, recommendations on alternative therapies, etc.